 - Professionals who want to be able to deliver results, even during a power failure

 In the sections ahead, the power characteristics, availability of various outlets, the portability, and any additional features of the device shall be discussed, including its emission compliance information.

 Power & Run Time

-Enjoying a noise rating of 69 dBA (less noisy than a normal conversation), this generator can be started thanks to a simple traditional pull-start mechanism, but also to a convenient and easy-to-use electric starter (battery included).
+The generator is rated for a noise of 69 dBA (less noisy than a normal conversation).
+Its starting mechanisms include a simple traditional pull-start mechanism and a convenient and easy-to-use electric starter (battery included).

-With a fuel capacity of 4 gallons, the XP5500E may run for around 9 hours at 50% load with a full tank (fuel consumption around 0.44 GPH).
+Thanks to a fuel capacity of 4 gallons, the XP5500E can operate for around 9 hours at 50% load with a full tank (fuel consumption around 0.44 GPH).

 The control panel includes the following 3 AC outlets: